 Today, in this article, we will discuss a new feature that lets you Change Cursor Color of Console Window in Windows 10 or 11.
 Basically, a console (or a terminal) is an application that provides you with input/output (I/O) character-mode applications, for example, PowerShell.
 By default, they are of white color but with the release of Insider Preview Build 18298, the OS carries new settings which include the ability to change cursor colors.

 Microsoft calls these ‘Terminal’ settings “experimental” because it is not certain yet, whether or not these settings will be part of the next OS release.
 It all depends on their behavior in the current version and most importantly, on your valuable feedback.
 So, go through the steps mentioned below and see how to use this new feature and customize the look of your console window.

-Way to Change Cursor Color of Console Window in Windows 10
+Way to Change Cursor Color of Console Window in Windows 11 and 10

-Here is how to change cursor color of Console Window in Windows 10 –
+Here is how to change cursor color of Console Window in Windows 11 or 10 –

 Step-1: Open any console window like Command Prompt, PowerShell, etc., in which you want to make the cursor color changes.
 Right-click on its title bar and select Properties.